TimMisiak/timmisiak.github.io/content/posts/run-my-code.md

     HANDLE hthread = CreateRemoteThread(pi.hProcess, NULL, 0, (LPTHREAD_START_ROUTINE)ptr, data, 0, NULL);
 ```

 You might be wondering how it's possible that we take the address of MessageBoxW in the local process, but call it in the remote process.
-This code relies on the fact that MessageBoxW is in user32.dll, and user32 will always be loaded at the same address for all processes on the system (along with ntdll and kernel32).
-This would not be safe with an arbitrary DLL, which can get relocated to different addresses in different processes.
+This code relies on the fact that MessageBoxW is in user32.dll, which will <a aria-describedby="footnote-label" href="#user32">typically be loaded at the same address for all programs</a> (there are cases where this isn't true, but I'll ignore that for the sake of keeping this example simple).

 Run this code and you have remote code injection on the winver.exe process, which you will see by a dialog box that says "Hi".
 And you can confirm that it's part of winver.exe process by closing the winver dialog, which will cause the message box to close as well!